portway/portway-website/README.md

 * Sponsors will get a unique URL at /${sponsor.slug}
 * An optional banner with a message (required) and logo (optional) can be displayed

+---

+## Tracking Signup Source

+Any links to the Portway app signup form should include an `a` tag with the following data attribute: `<a data-link="portway-signup">`.
+This will automatically attach a query paramter to the link indicating the signup source.

+To add a new signup source, in `src/scripts/utilities` edit the `identifySignupSource` function.

+Signup sources will be stored on the user account in Portway to track retention.